racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/actiontasklet.md

 When you use the new file names for the action tasklets, do not use the `__priority__` and `__tags__` parameters inside the tasklet.
 The `__priority__` is replaced by the priority indication in the file name of the tasklet.
 The `__tags__`  parameter is replaced by the folder names in which the tasklet resides.
-Take a look at the action tasklet {{1_customer_create.py}} of the 'sampleapp'.
+Take a look at the action tasklet `1_customer_create.py` of the 'sampleapp'.
-This file is located in {{/opt/qbase5/pyapps/sampleapp/impl/action/crm/customer/create}}, where {{crm}} is a domain inside the 'sampleapp' application.
+This file is located in `/opt/qbase5/pyapps/sampleapp/impl/action/crm/customer/create`, where `crm` is a domain inside the 'sampleapp' application.
 All folder names, including the domain name, are used as tags of the tasklet.

 See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.